Beading (Manek) Tutorial – Part 3: Interior Beading

-I drew a chat showing you the direction of the beading for easy reference.
-If you prefer to print it, right click on the chart, save it in your computer, and you can print it out later.
+I drew a chart showing you the direction of the beading for easy reference.
+If you prefer to print it, right-click on the chart, save it on your computer, and you can print it out later.

 *When you are working from left to right, always thread-in upward diagonally to the top right corner of the square.